(Last updated: January 13, 2019)

 The push pool with unlimited threads and randomization enabled is the default for Windows when there is only one processor group.
 When there are multiple processor groups, Cilk Plus is the default if it is available.

 TBB hasn't been well analyzed yet.
 So y-cruncher will never pick it as a default.
-First impressions show that it is neither strictly better nor strictly worse than Cilk Plus.
+Initial tests show that it is neither strictly better nor strictly worse than Cilk Plus.
+But subsequent larger scale test show that TBB is significantly worse than even Cilk Plus.

 On Linux everything is bad.
 I'm not kidding.
 Everything is bad.